blatt-linux/runit/man/runit.8.md

 If `runit` is told to shutdown the system, or stage 2 returns, it terminates stage 2 if it is running, and runs `/etc/runit/3`.
-The systems tasks to shutdown and possibly halt or reboot the system are done here.
+The systems tasks to shutdown and possibly halt, reboot the system or exec a binary are done here.
 If stage 3 returns, `runit` checks if the file `/etc/runit/reboot` exists and has the execute by owner permission set.
 If so, the system is rebooted, it\'s halted otherwise.
+Next it checks if the file `/etc/runit/exec` exists and has the execute by owner permission set.
+If so it executes `/etc/runit/exec`, replacing itself.

 # CTRL-ALT-DEL